-OCLA may issue up to two (2) contracts as a result of this RFP, with each contract issued on a three-year basis, anticipated to commence on July 1, 2025, and run through June 30, 2028.
-OCLA aims to achieve geographic proportionality when selecting proposals and encourages applications for services in central or eastern Washington.
-Multi-tribal, multi-disciplinary collaborative proposals are also encouraged.
+OCLA may issue up to five (5) contracts as a result of this RFP, with each contract issued on a three-year basis, anticipated to commence on July 1, 2025, and run through June 30, 2028.
+Proposals must be limited to Washington State but may focus on providing services at the local, regional, or statewide level.
+Rural service offerings are highly encouraged, as OCLA aims to achieve a broad geographic distribution when selecting proposals.